Documentation / sound / soc / dapm.rst

 Linux devices to use the minimum amount of power within the audio

 subsystem at all times.
-It is independent of other kernel PM and as
+It is independent of other kernel power

-such, can easily co-exist with the other PM systems.
+management frameworks and, as such, can easily co-exist with them.

 DAPM is also completely transparent to all user space applications as